 Peanut butter may have been patented in Canada first, but it is an American staple.
 Peanut butter has a long shelf life, a storied history, and is full of nutrients great for survival.
 As an added bonus, it tastes pretty darn good too.
-You may ask “if it is so good for you, why do they put it in candy?” and I can’t answer that.
-All I can tell you is that peanut butter is part of my long term food storage plan, and you should consider adding it to yours if you haven’t already.
+Peanut butter is part of my long-term food storage plan, and you should consider adding it to yours if you haven’t already.

 A Quick History of Peanut Butter

 I was taught in school that George Washington Carver invented peanut butter.
 That’s not necessarily true, since history shows that the Aztecs may have been the first to use peanut butter as a toothache remedy: The History of Peanut Butter.
 Carver did write a book in 1916 that sounds like a chore to read: “How to Grow the Peanut and 105 Ways of Preparing it For Human Consumption.”

 This book was not the first introduction to peanut butter by a long shot, since Dr. Ambrose Straub patented a peanut butter-making machine in 1903, 13 years before George Washington Carver’s book.
 Peanut butter was sold as a snack food and as a health rehab food since it could be eaten without chewing early on.
 The crunchy versus smooth debate started early on, with crunchy peanut butter first made by Skippy in 1932.

 Filling your pantry with jars of peanut butter might not be the best idea, but having it available in your stockpile is pretty smart.
 Most people already buy peanut butter at the grocery store, so this makes an easy food to ‘back stock’ in your pantry.
 Just buy a few more than usual on your next trip, and rotate your stock as you go through the jars.